 Cognitive Science Major Requirements

-Before declaring, prospective majors must have completed and obtained a grade of C+ or better in two Cognitive Science-approved courses.
+Prospective majors must complete and obtain a grade of C+ or better in two Cognitive Science-approved courses.
 These two courses must be from two different core areas: Cognitive Psychology, Computer Science, Linguistics, Neuroscience, or Philosophy.
 See lists of Currently Approved and Previously Approved Courses for Cognitive Science.

 - An overall grade point average of 2.0 or better for all Cognitive Science courses completed at the University.

 - A minimum grade of "C" is required for all courses to be applied to the major.
 Ungraded courses cannot be applied to the major's 30 hour requirement.

 - 30 credit hours of Cognitive Science-approved courses, including:

 - Either Math 1310 (Calculus I) or Math 1220 (Applied Calculus ll) or APMA 1090 (Single Variable Calculus I) or equivalent approved course.
 Please note that Math 1210 will not fulfill the COGS requirement.

 - A Cognitive Science course in each of the following five core areas: